History of the Labour Party (Ireland): Coalition, internal feuding, electoral decline and regrowth, 1981-1990

-1990-1999: Mary Robinson and coalitions of different hues
+Mary Robinson, the Spring tide and the Rainbow coalition, 1990-1999

 In 1990 Mary Robinson became the first President of Ireland to have been proposed by the Labour Party, although she contested the election as an independent candidate.
 Not only was it the first time a woman held the office but it was the first time, apart from Douglas Hyde, that a non-Fianna Fáil candidate was elected.
 Mary Robinson became one of the most outspoken and active presidents in the history of the state.
 In 1990 the Party merged with the Limerick East TD Jim Kemmy's Democratic Socialist Party and in 1992 it merged with Sligo–Leitrim TD Declan Bree's Independent Socialist Party.

-At the 1992 general election on 25 November Labour won a record 19.3% of the first-preference votes, more than twice its share in the 1989 election.
-The party's representation in the Dáil doubled to 33 seats and, after a period of negotiations, Labour formed a coalition with Fianna Fáil, taking office in January 1993 as the 23rd Government of Ireland.
-Fianna Fáil leader Albert Reynolds remained as Taoiseach, and Labour leader Dick Spring became Tánaiste and Minister for Foreign Affairs.
+At the 1992 general election on 25 November Labour won a record 19.3% of the first-preference votes, more than twice its share in the 1989 election The party's representation in the Dáil doubled to 33 seats and the election was known as the Spring Tide named after the leader of the Party, Dick Spring.
+After a period of negotiations, Labour formed a coalition with Fianna Fáil, taking office in January 1993 as the 23rd government of Ireland.
+Fianna Fáil leader Albert Reynolds remained as Taoiseach, and Dick Spring became Tánaiste and Minister for Foreign Affairs.

 After less than two years the government fell in a controversy over the appointment of Attorney General, Harry Whelehan, as president of the High Court.
 The parliamentary arithmetic had changed as a result of Fianna Fáil's loss of two seats in by-elections in June and Labour negotiated a new coalition, the first time in Irish political history that one coalition replaced another without a general election.
 Between 1994 and 1997 Fine Gael, the Labour Party, and Democratic Left governed in the so-called Rainbow Coalition.
 Dick Spring of Labour became Tánaiste and Minister for Foreign Affairs again.